vimdaloo/vimdaloo.github.io/docs/index.md

 ## Welcome to Vimdaloo!

-_Vimdaloo will be the home of various Vim and Neovim plugins and utilities._
+_Vimdaloo is a home for Vim and Neovim Plugins and Tools._

 ### Projects